ezsystems/ezplatform/doc/docker/README.md

 ```

-Once this is done, you may delete public/var/* if you don't intendt to run the migration scripts ever again.
+Once this is done, you may delete public/var/* if you don't intend to run the migration scripts ever again.

 ### Production use